mjpuma/FSC-WorldModelers/README.md

 ```
 rscript main/main_static.R 1
 ```
 The number (integer) following the call to the R script indicates the simulation scenario from the Scenarios Library (see below).
-In the exmaple above, "1" corresponds to a scenario for a decline in wheat production due to hypothetical COVID-19 and locust disruptions.
+In the example above, "1" corresponds to a scenario for a decline in wheat production due to hypothetical COVID-19 and locust disruptions.

 For the dynamic versions, you can run simulation with the following command:
 ```